Indexodus Era (December 2009 - December 2010)

 With only a few days left before the drive to Gen Con, Todd met Sakroka at his house, where they tested the game by having Sakroka ingest an energy drink and play for five straight hours before declaring he couldn't go on.
 During this time he had reached the very end of Deck 3 and both of them declared the game and it's meticulously designed packaging as exciting and fun as they could possibly manage.

 That week they showed the game to their friends, including Paxson of Ashgarden, who had been kept away on business and had not seen the game until this final version.
 With no time left to play Todd read them the end of the story and everyone hoped the meeting would lead to a production deal and further development.
-It was time to take three days off after ninety days of work before heading in Todd's car to Gen Con.
+It was time to take three days off after ninety days of work before heading to Gen Con.

 The meeting was a disaster.